Find a book

 ‘The Priory’ is something of an Upstairs-Downstairs story, revolving around the residents of Saunby, a crumbling old estate in the middle of England in the years leading up to the Second World War.
 It is a very engaging novel, one that explores the complexities of family relationships and the choices we make when faced with significant change.
 For readers who enjoy a decent amount of plot, there are lots of interesting developments throughout the narrative as these families adjust and reshape themselves over time.
 Dorothy Whipple introduces various elements along the way, including compromising indiscretions, unwanted pregnancies, manipulative actions and painful separations.
 The narrative strands are thought-provoking and absorbing.
 The lack of options for women is a major theme throughout, particularly when marriage proves to be elusive – or worse, a failure.
 One of the most impressive aspects of the novel is the depth of characterisation Whipple brings to the story.
 The way that characters change and develop throughout the narrative is one of the most engaging aspects of the book.
 As the novel draws to a close, the threat of WW2 looms on the horizon.
 While the ultimate ending might feel too neat and tidy for some readers’ tastes, I was happy to go with it.
 This is good old-fashioned storytelling at its most enjoyable.

-Categories: Family Woman and Home
+Categories: Family House and Garden Woman and Home

 Back to top